MartinRL/codewars/README.md

 # codewars
 A developer manager's way of not forgetting how to code.

-Read more about codewars at https://www.codewars.com.
+Read more about the coding katas at [codewars](https://www.codewars.com).